Lately, we’ve been getting a lot of questions about toothbrushes — especially the bristles.

 ❌ Not widely available

-❌ Break down quickly
+❌ Break down very quickly

 ❌ Inconsistent performance